 Ask about packaged deals: The cost of a venue may take the bulk of your wedding budget.
 Shop around for the best price and ask about packaged deals.
 You may find certain venues offer perks like speaker systems, discounted catering services, or a free cake, which may make the extra cost worth it in the long run.

 Explore public spaces: You don’t need to have your wedding at a fancy banquet hall.
 Look around you!
 There are tons of open spaces well suited for a ceremony and reception.
-These include university campuses, parks and public gardens.
+These include university campuses, parks, and public gardens.
 Public parks and gardens rent space for weddings and don’t cost as much as a typical banquet hall.
-Whatever venue you choose, be sure to visit it during the day of the week and time you plan to have your ceremony and reception to check lighting, traffic, etc.
+Whatever venue you choose, be sure to visit it during the day of the week and the time you plan to have your ceremony and reception to check lighting, traffic, etc.

 Food and Drinks

-Think beyond traditional catering: Consider a range of food options that are not only inventive, but also memorable for your guests.
+Think beyond traditional catering: Consider a range of food options that are not only inventive but also memorable for your guests.
 You could bring in a local food truck for your outside reception, offer food stations, or ask a friend or family member to cater.
 If you cover the cost of ingredients, they may be willing to do the work as a wedding gift to you and your soon-to-be spouse.

 Skip the sit-down dinner: This can be a bit unconventional, but just because sit-down dinners are the norm, it doesn’t mean you have to adhere.
 Instead of a three-course meal, you could serve your guests hors d’oeuvres and cake after the ceremony.

 Cut the open bar: One of the most significant ways to cut down costs is not having an open bar.
-Instead, offer a coffee bar, soda or other drinks.
+Instead, offer a coffee bar, soda, or other drinks.
 If you want to provide your guests with drinks, check with your venue about bringing in beverages purchased outside or ask vendors about bulk purchase options.

 Cakes

 Check out neighborhood grocery stores and local bakeries: Grocery stores offer wedding cake options that are usually very reasonably priced, but still fancy.
-You could also ask if they would give you a discount on the cake if you include their logo on your program or place their business cards on the dessert table.

 Skip cake altogether: You can also take an unconventional route.
 Instead of having an expensive fondant cake, you can serve a different dessert.
-Cookies, pies and candy bars are fun and cost much less!
+Cookies, pies, and candy bars are fun and cost much less!

 Décor

-Browse dollar stores: As the name suggests, dollar stores are great places to find vases, artificial flowers, candles and metallic confetti – all for just a few dollars.
+Browse dollar stores: As the name suggests, dollar stores are great places to find vases, artificial flowers, candles, and metallic confetti – all for just a few dollars.

 Create your own flower arrangements: Want to channel some of your inner creativity?
 Now’s a good time to start!
 YouTube and Pinterest are brimming with DIY information and can help you put together some of the most elegant arrangements.
 These will only cost a few dollars, and you’ll get to show off your talent.
 Ask your friends and family to pitch in if you’re not confident about doing this yourself.

 Borrow or purchase used decorations: Ask around to see if anyone has décor from previous events or weddings they wouldn’t mind letting you borrow.
 Does your friend have a tree they’re cutting down?
 Ask if she would be willing to cut the trunk into slabs for your wedding.
-You can purchase an inexpensive wood burning tool and write quotes, table numbers or hearts with you and your loved one’s initials on them.
+You can purchase an inexpensive wood burning tool and write quotes, table numbers, or hearts with your and your loved one’s initials on them.

 Music